MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`azureSubscription`** - **Azure subscription**<br>
 Input alias: `azureSubscriptionEndpoint`. `string`.
 Optional.
 Use when `secretType = dockerRegistry && containerRegistryType = Azure Container Registry`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the Azure Resource Manager subscription, which contains Azure Container Registry.
+>[!NOTE]
-Note: To configure a new service connection, select the Azure subscription from the list and click `Authorize`.
+>To configure a new service connection, select the Azure subscription from the list and click `Authorize`.
 If your subscription is not listed or if you want to use an existing Service Principal, you can setup an Azure service connection using the `Add` or `Manage` buttons.
 <!-- :::editable-content-end::: -->
 <br>